Swarg Narak

-Swarg Narak is a 1978 Indian Hindi-language drama film written and directed by Dasari Narayana Rao.
+Swarag Narak is a 1978 Indian Hindi-language drama film written and directed by Dasari Narayana Rao.
 Produced by B. Nagi Reddi under the Vijaya Productions banner, the film features Sanjeev Kumar, Jeetendra, Vinod Mehra, Moushumi Chatterjee, and Shabana Azmi.
 The music was composed by Rajesh Roshan.
 The film is a remake of the Telugu film Swargam Narakam (1975) made by the same director.
-Swarg Narak was a commercial success.The Remake Rights of this film are now owned by Glamour Eyes Films.
+Swarg Narak was a commercial success.
+The Remake Rights of this film are now owned by Glamour Eyes Films.

 Plot

 This is the story of three couples.
 The first couple is that of Tripathi (Sanjeev Kumar), who always takes advantage of others' mistakes and position and earns money and his wife Mary.
 The second one is that of Geeta (Shabana Azmi) and Romeo Vinod (Vinod Mehra), while the jealous and possessive Shobha (Moushumi Chatterjee) and Vicky Kapoor (Jeetendra) form the third one.

 The first couple is a happily married one.
 The second couple stays with Vinod's mother (Kamini Kaushal).
 Vinod spends a lot of time with Leena (Prema Narayan) and attending late night parties while Geeta patiently awaits her husband every night.
 Once Shobha happens to see Vicky with Radha (Tanuja), she assumes they are having an affair and pesters Vicky about it.
 When Vicky denies it, she leaves him.
 On the other hand, Vinod decides to leave the house, but destiny plays its role.
 He meets with an accident and during his recovery period, Geeta proves how important she is for him.
 He repents and completely changes into a new soft-spoken and good man.
 On the other hand, Shobha spoils her own relationship to such a stage that Vicky is compelled to leave his house after Radha's tragic death.
 At this juncture, Tripathi steps in to mend the couple.
 Some of the events that follow are hilarious sequences.
 Whether Tripathi is successful in mending these couples forms the rest of the story.